vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 }
 ```

-### Add a REST endpoint
+### Add a Controller endpoint

-Next, add a REST endpoint that returns a greeting for a name derived from the path parameter `{name}`:
+Next, add a HTTP Controller that defines an endpoint that returns a greeting for a name derived from the path parameter `{name}`:

 ```kotlin
 @RestController